Samir-Kesare/OpsTree-Documentation-/Terraform/Design/Wrapper-Code/Dev-ScyllaDB.md

 variable "sec-grp-name" {
-  description     = "Name of the security group" type            = string default         = "redis-sg"
+  description     = "Name of the security group" type            = string default         = "scylladb-sg"
 }
 variable "sec-grp-description" {
-  description     = "Description for the security group" type            = string default         = "Security group for Redis in Dev Env" }
+  description     = "Description for the security group" type            = string default         = "Security group for ScyllaDB in Dev Env" }
 variable "vpc-id" {
   description     = "ID of the VPC for instances"